Why do research as an undergraduate?

 Summer Research Opportunity Program (SROP)

 - Traditionally, at least one SROP student completes their project in Psychology every summer.
-This program is administered by the Vice President for Research, not the individual departments, and application is make directly to SROP.
-Application is due by March 1 for the following summer and students currently receive a stipend of $3000.
+This program is administered by the Vice President for Research, not the individual departments, and application is made directly to SROP.